-For the 2017 reporting year the following list describes the results achieved:
+For the 2018 reporting year the following list describes the results achieved:

-- ✓ 46 of the 48 measures were achieved (95.8%), - √ 2 measures are pending (4.2%), - $\checkmark$ 0 of the indicator objectives were not met (0.0%).
+- √ 45 of the 46 measures were achieved (97.8%), - $\checkmark$ 1 measure is pending (2.1%), - $\checkmark$ 0 of the indicator objectives were not met (0.0%).

 The overview of target achievements in this section captures Canfor's performance measures.
 BC Timber Sales is responsible for reporting their achievements through their Annual Report.
-Figure 2 below compares the 2017 measure achievement to previous reporting periods and Table 1 shows the status of each individual measure.
-Very similar indicator performance for the 2017 reporting year is noticeable, with respect to the number of indicators either pending or not achieved.
+Figure 2 below compares the 2018 measure achievement to previous reporting periods and Table 1 shows the status of each individual measure.
+Very similar measure performance for the 2018 reporting year is noticeable, with respect to the number of measures either pending or not achieved.
 Measures that were not met will be discussed during the upcoming Management Review and actions will be identified that should result in improving trends.

-With the shutdown of the Canfor mills in Fort Nelson, no Canfor harvest activities took place in 2017/18.
+With the shutdown of the Canfor mills in Fort Nelson, no Canfor harvest activities took place in 2018/19.
 As a result, many measures directly linked to harvest activities do not contain new data and those often refer to the 2008 data (last year of harvesting activities) or recent updates to various indicators including seral stage, forest types, shrubs and additions/deletions to the forest landbase.
-It is anticipated that the upcoming 2018/17 Annual Report will continue to provide minimal new reporting of measures that are directly influenced by harvest activities.
-Table 1 identifies the measures that will receive minimal reporting and are recommended to be deferred for full reporting until harvesting activities resume.
+The 2018/19 Annual Report continues the trend of providing minimal new reporting of measures that are directly influenced by harvest activities.
+Table 1 identifies the measures that received minimal reporting.
+The POG and Participants agreed that full reporting of these CSA indicators would be deferred until harvesting activities resume.